polkadot-developers/polkadot-docs/tutorials/transfers/index.md

     ![Batch Transfer Function](/images/tutorials/transfers/batch-transfers/batch-transfers-2.webp)

-3. Create the batch transfer call, by adding the following fields:
+3. Create the batch transfer call by adding the following fields:
       1. **calls** - an array of calls to be executed in the batch.
 Each call should be an array with the following fields:
         - **call** - the call to be executed.
 In this case, it should be the **balances.transferKeepAlive** call
         - **dest** - the destination account of the transfer